Honduras travel guide

 The Bay Islands are generally safer than mainland Honduras, but there have been several attacks on visitors, including on the ferries to and from mainland Honduras.
 If you are visiting Roatán, travel with a reputable guide.
 If you are driving a car or scooter, avoid side roads in remote areas particularly Palm Beach Road close to Milton Bright.
 Take care on beaches in Tela and the north coast towns after dark.
 There have been attacks on foreigners on beaches after dark.

 Take care if you are travelling alone.
 In remote areas it may be safer to travel with others or take part in a tour.
 Never accept lifts from strangers or attempt to hitchhike.
 Be vigilant of your surroundings at all times and in all locations.

 There have been reports of violent attacks on cars and buses.
 Using a reputable tour company for longer journeys may reduce the risks.
 On shorter distances, use radio or hotel taxis.

-It’s safer to withdraw money from ATMs in shopping centres and to change money in hotels or banks.
-Don’t withdraw too much money at one time.
+It is safer to withdraw money from ATMs in shopping centres and to change money in hotels or banks.
+Do not withdraw too much money at one time.
 There have been attacks on foreigners after they have withdrawn money from ATMs.
 Avoid withdrawing money at night.

 Foreign visitors and residents can be targeted by scam artists.
 The scams come in many forms, and can pose great financial loss.
 If you or your relatives or friends are asked to transfer money to Honduras make absolutely sure that it is not part of a scam and that you have properly checked with the person receiving the money that they are requesting it.